- Our Work

 Defenders in Action: Mexican Gray Wolf Recovery

 The Mexican gray wolf, or lobo, is one of the most endangered mammals in the United States.
 In 2015, the U.S. Fish and Wildlife Service (FWS) released its most recent count of these iconic animals.
-The number of wild Mexican gray wolves has declined to approximately 97, and their future remains highly uncertain.
+The number of wild Mexican gray wolves is only 113, and their future remains highly uncertain.